FrederiqueRetsema/VagrantAnsible/README.md

 - add (for example) `172.28.128.4 linuxSlave`
 - add `127.0.0.1 control`

-Do the same for Windows: start in Windows a cmd prompt, type
-`ifconfig`
-and add the ip address to /etc/hosts on the control node, for example:
-- add `172.28.128.5 windowsSlave`

 Logon to the control node and type:

 `sudo -i`
-`useradd -m -aG wheel ansible`
+`useradd -m -G wheel ansible`
 `passwd ansible` (create a password that you can remember)

 On the control node, continue with creating a key for the ansible node:

 `su ansible`
 `cd`
 `ssh-keygen` (defaults are fine)

-Now copy the key to both the linuxSlave and control (to make it possible to change the control node itself using ansible):
+Now copy the key to both the linuxSlave and control (to make it possible to change the control node itself using ansible).
+On the control node:
 `su ansible`
 `ssh-copy-id ansible@linuxSlave` (type yes to add the key of the linuxSlave to the known hosts, type the password of ansible on linuxSlave after that)
 `ssh-copy-id ansible@control` (type yes to add the key of control to the known hosts, type the password of ansible on control after that)